quibbble/go-quill/README.md

 Quill is a turn based strategy card game.
 To create your own cards head over to the [docs](./docs/) page.

 ## TODO
+- Create trait that expires after X turns
+  - Add card that gives all current player units +2 attack just this turn
 - Create more fun randomness
 - Create cards that have synergy together
   - Add groups field to units?
 Maybe this will help with building synergy